Vicious Games: Re-releases

 "Vicious Games" has been re-released a number of times over the years, with different remixes.
 In 1993, with remixes by Mark Picchiotti, Teri Bristol and Maurice Joshua.
-In 1998, a version released as by Yello vs. Hardfloor came with a plethora of remixes over three 12-inch vinyls, with an additional Art of Trance remix released in 1999.
+In 1998, a version released as by Yello vs. Hardfloor came with a plethora of remixes over three 12-inch vinyls, with an additional Art of Trance remix released in 1999 and reached Number 88 in the UK singles charts.
 Six more remixes of the Yello vs. Hardfloor version was released in 2010.